parkin/pypore/README.md

 # TranslocationCode-Python
 This project is for translocation event finding/analysis.
 The aim is to use only free tools, so it can be used/contributed to by anyone.
 It's written in Python, with numpy/scipy as a matlab replacement.
-The gui library is pyqt, and pyqwt is used for plotting.
+The gui library is pyside, and pyqtgraph is used for plotting.
+The documentation can be found [here](http://drndiclab-bkup.physics.upenn.edu/wiki/codedocs/tlcp/index.html).

 # Running
-To run, in shell do './eventanalysis'
+To run, in shell do './eventanalysis', or 'python eventanalysis'

 # TODO
 * Use one file format for data files.
 Make a tool for converting other files, like Heka or Chimera or others.